Multi-Dimensional Opinion Formation: A kinetic model for multi-dimensional opinion formation

-Consider the distribution function $f=f(x,\alpha,t)$, which describes the ratio of people having opinions \xin and importance weights $\alpha\in\mathcal{A}$ at time $t\in \mR_{\geq 0}$.
+Consider the distribution function $f=f(x,\alpha,t)$, which describes the ratio of people having opinions $x\in\mR^d$ and importance weights $\alpha\in\mathcal{A}$ at time $t\in \mR_{\geq 0}$.
 To derive the corresponding mean-field model, we consider \begin{alignb} \frac{\partial f}{\partial t} = G(f,f) - L(f,f), \end{alignb} where $G$ and $L$ are the gain and loss term respectively.
-Let now $\rho$ denote the interaction rate.
-The gain term accounts for people at $(x,\alpha)$ after a binary interaction, i.e.
+Let now $\kappa$ denote the interaction rate.

+The gain term accounts for people changing their opinion to $x^*$ with pre-interaction opinion and weights $(x,\alpha)$.
+In particular
-It corresponds to all people with importance weights $\alpha$ that changed their pre interaction opinion $y$ to $x$ through interactions with people having opinion $z$.

-The loss term $L(f,f)(x,\alpha,t)$ is the ratio of people that at time $t$ are having opinions $x$ and importance weights $\alpha$ and thus can change, times the integral over the ratio of people having an opinion $y$ (and any weights $\eta$) such that by $(x,\alpha)$ interacting with $(y,\eta)$, $x$ changes, i.e.
+where $x^*$ is given by \eqref{eq:interactions}.
+Similarly we define the loss, due to interactions of individuals with pre-interaction opinion and weight $(x,\alpha)$ with others having opinion and weights $(y,\eta)$ as

+We see that the right hand side can be written as a collision operator in weak form.
+Let $\xi(x',\alpha)$ be a suitable test function, then